top of page

 • Trio-Smart Breath Test: This is the first breath test capable of measuring hydrogen sulfide, alongside hydrogen and methane.
 It offers a more comprehensive view of the gases produced by intestinal bacteria and can help identify cases of SIBO that might be missed by traditional tests that do not measure hydrogen sulfide.

 Breath testing will reveal whether your SIBO is hydrogen, methane, or hydrogen sulfide predominant.
-Methane predominant SIBO is now called Intestinal Methanogen Overgrowth (IMO).
-This is due to the fact that the methane producing organism (Methanobrevibacter smithii) is not actually a bacteria but something called archaea.
+Methane-predominant SIBO is now called Intestinal Methanogen Overgrowth (IMO).
+This is due to the fact that the methane-producing organism (Methanobrevibacter smithii) is not actually a bacteria but something called archaea.
 These are ancient organisms distinct from bacteria and generally cause more complex gastrointestinal issues than SIBO.

 Beyond breath testing, an integrative medicine approach to SIBO often involves more comprehensive diagnostics.
-A thorough comprehensive diagnostic stool analysis can offer valuable insights into your overall gut health, potentially identifying imbalances or pathogens contributing to your symptoms.
+A thorough, comprehensive diagnostic stool analysis can offer valuable insights into your overall gut health, potentially identifying imbalances or pathogens contributing to your symptoms.

 Depending on your specific situation and medical history, an integrative medicine doctor might recommend additional tests to rule out other conditions or pinpoint underlying causes.
 These could include a small bowel follow-through to check for structural issues, motility testing to assess your digestive system's functionality or tests for nutritional deficiencies.